HGAurban: Heterogeneous Graph Autoencoding for Urban Spatial-Temporal Learning: Introduction

-At the core of our approach is a generative spatio-temporal graph auto-encoder.
+At the core of our approach is a generative spatial-temporal graph auto-encoder.
 This model learns to reconstruct both node features and the graph structure by utilizing the mask mechanism.
 By selectively masking certain regions in the input data during training, our model focuses on capturing the dependencies between regions and effectively reconstructing the missing or corrupted features and connections.
-This capability effectively overcomes the data sparsity by providing accurate self-supervisory signals to prioritize the most relevant information for spatio-temporal relation learning.
+This capability effectively overcomes the data sparsity by providing accurate self-supervisory signals to prioritize the most relevant information.

-Our \model\ framework has been extensively evaluated in diverse spatio-temporal mining tasks and compared against multiple region representation and GNN baselines.
-The results of these evaluations unequivocally demonstrate the effectiveness and superiority of our proposed method in addressing the challenges associated with data noise.
-We highlight the key contributions as follows: \begin{itemize}[leftmargin=*] \item We place a strong emphasis on addressing the challenges of data noise in spatio-temporal prediction tasks.
-To achieve this, we introduce the superiority of generative contrastive learning in region representation, incorporating the mask mechanism to enhance the robustness and generalization ability of our spatio-temporal heterogeneous graph neural architecture.
+Our \model\ framework has been extensively evaluated in diverse spatial-temporal mining tasks and compared against multiple region representation and GNN baselines.
+The results demonstrate the effectiveness and superiority of our proposed method in addressing the challenges associated with data noise and sparsity.
+We highlight the key contributions as follows: \begin{itemize}[leftmargin=*]

+\item We place a strong emphasis on addressing the challenges of data noise in spatial-temporal prediction tasks.
+To achieve this, we introduce the superiority of self-supervised learning in region representation, incorporating the mask mechanism to enhance the robustness and generalization ability of our spatial-temporal heterogeneous graph neural architecture.

-\item We propose a spatio-temporal heterogeneous graph neural network that captures both intra-view and inter-view region dependencies while modeling various spatio-temporal factors.
-To address the data sparsity issue, we perform generative spatio-temporal self-supervised learning over the region dependency graph.
-Our framework is built upon the masked autoencoding mechanism via masking node features and the graph structure on the heterogeneous spatio-temporal graph. \item We rigorously validate our \model\ across a range of spatio-temporal mining tasks, conducting comprehensive comparisons with state-of-the-art baselines.
-Our method consistently achieves the best performance across all tasks, including crime prediction and traffic prediction. \end{itemize}
+\item We propose a spatiotemporal heterogeneous graph neural network that captures both intra-view and inter-view regional dependencies while modeling diverse spatiotemporal factors.
+To address data sparsity, we introduce a masked autoencoding mechanism that masks both node features and graph structures within the heterogeneous spatiotemporal graph, enabling the model to effectively explore inter-correlations among regions.